cestef/blog.cstef.dev/content/posts/elliptic-curve/index.md

      &= (3x_G^2)/(2y_G) (x - x_G) + y_G
 $$

+## Working with finite fields

+Elliptic curves are defined over a finite field, which means that all operations are done modulo a prime number $p$.
+This is done to ensure that the curve has a finite number of points, which is necessary for cryptographic applications.

 ## References and Suggested readings

 - **A (Relatively Easy To Understand) Primer on Elliptic Curve Cryptography**